flegall/florent-legall-dot-com/src/articles/external-dependencies.md

 **The rest of your dependencies is totally up to you**.

 On most JavaScript projects you will find utilily belts like [lodash](https://lodash.com/), [https://momentjs.com/](moment).
-These are fine and well-supported libraries, however I wouldn't be surprized if projects don't need this.
+These are fine and well-supported libraries, however I wouldn't be surprized if all projects don't need this.

-Some projects require a lot of asynchronicity / reactivity and will use [RxJS](https://rxjs-dev.firebaseapp.com/).
+Some projects require a lot of asynchronicity / reactivity and will use [RxJS](https://rxjs-dev.firebaseapp.com/) and that's perfectly fine too.

-**Before including a dependency it's fair to ask oneself a few questions :**
+**Before including a dependency it's fair to ask yourself a few questions :**

 - What will it bring ?
   - That's usually the easiest to answer, but that's clearly not enough to take a decision.
 - How flexible is it ?
-  - In particular, what can I do with it without the need of using it in a hacky way ? forking it ?
+  - In particular, what can I do with it without the need of using it in a hacky way or forking it ?
   - This is the number one turn-off reason for me.
-For instance, the choices made and lack of flexibility in a dependency are the reasons why I usually avoid having a user-interface library (like [Material UI](https://material-ui.com/)) or a CSS framework (like [Bootstrap](https://getbootstrap.com/)).
+The combined design choices and lack of flexibility in a dependency are the main reasons why I avoid including a dependency.
+For instance this is why I usually avoid having a readymade user-interface library in a project (like [Material UI](https://material-ui.com/)) or a CSS framework (like [Bootstrap](https://getbootstrap.com/)).
 - How much will my code be coupled to it ?
-  - It's usually not a turn-off, libraries and tools are sometimes meants to be totally coupled with your code.
+  - It's usually not a turn-off, but a weight to take into account.
+Libraries and tools are sometimes meant to be totally coupled with your code and that's fine !
-  - Keep in mind that it it's the case, the dependency will be way more expensive to replace.
+  - Keep in mind that if it's the case, the dependency will be way more expensive to replace.
 - Are updates/upgrades usually smooth ?
   - This is hard to guess.
 For that I will look at the changelog, look for breaking changes, look for automated upgrade paths aka [codemods](https://github.com/facebook/codemod).
 This is a good sign that upgrades will be smooth.
   - Also look if a company is building it and using it for its own products, if they are using it seriously, they probably care more about the upgrade path.